bulentozel/omterms/README.md

 3. Given a list of weighted terms which are more likely to occur or reprsent a theme, concept or topic and input query text measure the relevance of the input text to the topic/theme/concept.
 [The notebook in this link](https://github.com/bulentozel/OpenMaker/blob/master/Semantics/Score%20Text.ipynb) demonstrates one way doing such scoring of a given text against the curated set of terms of this particular module.

-## 3. Work-flow Process in this Particular Module
-1. Loading the reference corpus and a topic specific corpus
-2. Tokenizing and cleaning the reference corpus and the specific corpus
-3. Calculating term frequency counts of the reference corpus and the specific corpus
-4. Identifying common terms in both corpuses
-5. Identifying distinctive terms that occur in the specific corpus but not in reference corpus, if any
-6. Reducing the terms in the dinstinctive set by an iterative manual inspection process as well as by  using a curated list of distinctive terms on the topic.
-7. Computing likelihood ratio (empirical probabilities) of the terms that are observed in the specific topic
-8. Tabulating identified list of terms, their raw frequencies and weights.

-## 4. Suggested Future Work
+## 3. Suggested Future Work

+* Comparing and combining this comparison based scoring with matrix decompostion based topic modelling approaches such as NMF, LDA, LSI.

 * Using language specicif term frequency counts of Wikipedia itself for comparisons.
 In NLP terminology, the *foreground* corpus around a topic needs to be compared and contrasted to a *background* corpus.

 * Improving the semantic crawler of the previous stage to be able to increase quality of the specific corpuses

-* Adding new scoring types that measures relevance of a given term to a given topic.

 ### Methodological Improvements
 * Instead of tokenizing all terms, examine possibilities of key-phrase extrcation combining with *tf-idf* and
     - experiment with extracting noun phrases and words, for this use NLTK's regular expression module for POS (part of speeach) analysis.
     - extract n-grams where n=1,2,3

-## 5. Definitions and Assumptions
+## 4. Definitions and Assumptions

 ### Assumptions
-* In the current state of the task it is assumed that a document's terms tend to be relatively frequent within the document as compared to an external reference corpus.
+* At the comparison stage, it is assumed that a document's terms tend to be relatively frequent within the document as compared to an external reference corpus.
 However, it should be noted this assumption is contested in the field.
 See the paper by Chuang et el.

 * Condidering the fact that the crawler is used to aggregate semantically related set of documents into a single document, *tf x idf* is equivalent to *tf*.
 As can be seen below, we use a normalized version of *tf*: *ntS / NS*.